itsjw/pingers/README.md

 ## Task list

+* Improve log to output
 * Avoid bubble exception
-* Explain why not static methods of Reporter class (TEST DRIVEN design)
-* Parameterize dependency of unit test on URL http
+* Parameterize dependency of unit test of URL http
+* Comments
+* Remove setPinger of Pinger implementations
-* Separate delay to different pinger
+* Identify and adapt commands to SO